chengpohi/chengpohi.github.io/README.md

-# EDQL: Elasticsearch GUI Client by Intellij Plugin
+# EDQL: Elasticsearch GUI Client and QSharp Elasticsearch IDE

-[EDQL](https://plugins.jetbrains.com/plugin/16364-elasticsearch-query--edql/) is a profressional query and management tool for Elasticsearch based on Intellij platform.
-It has a simple graphical user interface for manage Elasticsearch cluster and query from Elasticsearch. &#x20;
+[EDQL](https://plugins.jetbrains.com/plugin/16364-elasticsearch-query--edql/) is a professional query and management tool for Elasticsearch.
+It's intelligent and powerful for manage Elasticsearch cluster and query from Elasticsearch. also It always follow Elasticsearch newest features. &#x20;

 {% hint style="info" %}
-EDQL is cross platform since it's based on intellij, so we can use it on windows, linux or macos.
+EDQL is cross-platform since it's based on intellij, so It can be used on windows, linux or macOS.
 {% endhint %}

-**The most important EDQL is full compatible with official Query DSL**, It means we can copy query DSL from tutorial and run without any extra effort. also EDQL has visual editor for quickly write query dsl with interactive UI.
+**The most important EDQL feature is full compatible with official Query DSL**, It means we can copy query DSL from document and run directly without any extra effort. also EDQL has visual editor feature that can help you use interactive UI to query Elasticsearch without know Elasticsearch syntax.

-> Elasticsearch Query DSL is complex, although we can use SQL or simple DSL directly query Elasticsearch, but in some time if we want to aggs data, further analysis or share Query DSL, it's hard to achieve.
+> Elasticsearch Query DSL is complex and hard to learn, event we can use SQL or simple DSL directly query
+> Elasticsearch, but in most cases such as we want to aggs complex time-series data and dig data value, it's hard to
+> achieve.
+> also query dsl is not easily share with team members, but we always want to efficiently collaborate

-**It** has powerful script engine: support function, variable and iteration etc. with intelligent Intellij you can easily write query DSL(autocomplete, refactor, live templates, extract etc).
+so based on the above scenarios **EDQL** implements powerful script engine: support function, variable and iteration etc. with intelligent Intellij you can easily write query DSL(autocomplete, refactor, live templates, extract etc).

-For aggregations, **EDQL** support plotting aggregation results in Intellij directly for analysis data(find more: [visualize.md](ide-actions/visualize.md "mention")).
+For aggregations, **EDQL** support plotting aggregation results in Intellij directly for analysis data(find
+more: [visualize.md](ide-actions/visualize.md "mention")), that's powered by vega-lite plot library and is fully compatible with kibana vega-lite plot.

 {% embed url="https://plugins.jetbrains.com/embeddable/card/16364" %}